 Our large kantha quilts are entirely hand stitched from recycled cotton saris that we hand select from vintage markets in India.
-A sari is a piece of cloth worn by Indian women by draping over the body in varied styles.
-Our name come from the Anchal, the most decorative edge of the sari used to provide comfort and shelter to loved ones by draping it over the shoulder.
+Saris are a piece of cloth elegantly wrapped and worn by women in India.
+Our name comes from the anchal, the most decorative edge of a sari, draped over the woman’s shoulder.

-While there are many places you can find kantha quilts these days, we truly pride ourselves on the quality and craftsmanship that go into creating our one-of-a-kind traditional kantha pieces.
-On average it will take an artisan 11-14 days to make a beautiful quilt with around 200 lines of traditional kantha stitching.
+While there are many places you can find kantha quilts, we truly pride ourselves on the quality and craftsmanship that go into creating our one-of-a-kind traditional kantha pieces.
+On average it will take an artisan 11 to 14 days to make a beautiful quilt with around 200 lines of traditional kantha stitching.
 A skilled artisan can typically produce 2 quilts per month.
 But before the artisans can start bringing these quilts to life, they must have the perfect, softest, most beautiful cotton saris to use.

 Two of our bright project assistants, Shama and Shakuntla recently took their first trip to Jaipur to hand-select "new" vintage cotton saris that would be used for our next order of kantha quilts.
-By strictly following guidelines, they decided to only bring back 100 of the 400 selected saris.
+With strict quality guidelines in hand, they decided to only bring back 100 of the 400 selected saris.
 This process gave them an opportunity to shine as leaders and to make an important decision in the production process that would lead to overall better efficiency and less waste.

 “To buy saris is a very small part of our journey.
 We truly enjoyed every moment, the ride of bus, coming to Jaipur, going to sari vendor in Bolero, watching the new market of Jaipur, sitting and enjoying the delicious lunch cooked by Motilal ji - just every part of it.
 It was a fun day of exploring for both of us, and we look forward to our visit again”